 - Hobbies & passions.
 Hobbies or other interests you are passionate about are a great place to start.
 Cooking, travel, fashion, sports, and cars are all classic examples.
 But even blogs about more obscure hobbies can be successful, since the your audience is literally anyone in the world with the internet.

 Think about the things you have experienced in life.
 This could be related to your family (example: a blog about being a stay at home mom), work (a blog about experiences dealing with clients), or other life experiences (a blog about dealing with a troubling time such as a disease or divorce, or about a happy time such as preparing for a wedding or a birth of a child).

 - A personal blog.
 A personal blog is a blog all about you.
 This will include a variety of topics, from things you do on a daily basis, to random thoughts and musings.
 This is a great way to share you thoughts with the world without having to stick to just one topic.

 Choose Your Hosting Service

-Web hosting – This will be the home of your blog address and content that’s on the blog.
-Without web hosting, you’ll be unable to use your domain.
+Web hosting – This will be the home of your blog address and the content that’s on the blog.
+Without a web host, you’ll be unable to use your domain.
 Think of it as a computer hard drive that stores all your content on your blog (images, blog posts and so on).
 The cost of web hosting is usually somewhere between $2-5 per month.